Concerned about coronavirus?

 How to avoid catching infections like coronavirus

-Stay at home and avoid contact with anyone who is not a member of your household.
-You should only leave your house a maximum of once per day if it is suitable for you to do so and while outside of your home you must keep at least 2 metres away from other people.
+Stay at home and avoid close contact with anyone who is not a member of your household.
+You should only leave your house for limited reasons like getting medicine or food, to exercise or spend time outside, if it is suitable for you to do so and while outside of your home you must keep at least 2 metres away from other people.
+You are now able to meet up with another household while outside, but physical distancing remains essential at all times.

 One of the most important things you can do to reduce the risk of infection for yourself and the people around you is to wash your hands, frequently and thoroughly, with soap and hot water.
 You should wash your hands more often than you would normally.